The Battle of Kerzhenets

-The Battle of Kerzhenets (Се́ча при Ке́рженце; tr.: Secha pri Kerzhentse) is a 1971 Soviet animated film directed by Ivan Ivanov-Vano and Yuri Norstein.
+The Battle of Kerzhenets (Сеча при Керженце; tr.: Secha pri Kerzhentse) is a 1971 Soviet animated film directed by Ivan Ivanov-Vano and Yuri Norstein.
 The film is set to music by Rimsky-Korsakov and uses Russian frescoes and paintings from the 14th–16th centuries.
 These are animated using 2-dimensional stop motion animation.

 Plot

 The story is based on the legend of the Invisible City of Kitezh (made into a 4-act opera by Rimsky-Korsakov in 1907), which disappears under the waters of a lake to escape an attack by the Mongols.
 (Russia was under the Mongol-Tartar yoke for a period of three centuries in the Middle Ages.)

 The film itself follows the legend only loosely, however, and its highpoint is a battle between the Russian soldiers and the Mongol hordes, symbolizing a clash of cultures (the Virgin Mary appears early in the film, in effect watching over the Russian side of the battle).